TheRealHoobi/Sunshine-Dummy-Display-for-linux/README.md

 # 🔐 Step 4: Configure Passwordless evtest Access

-To make the work, we'll allow your user to run evtest with `sudo` in script without password.
+We'll allow your user to run evtest in a script without a password.

 Create a new file in the sudoers.d directory.